MoonPoet/xaprb-src/content/blog/2007/how-to-debug-innodb-lock-waits.md

  0: len 4; hex 80000001; asc     ;; 1: len 6; hex 000000000d35; asc      5;; 2: len 7; hex 800000002d0110; asc     -  ;;
 ```

 That's fine, but there are, ah, limitations.
-As the manual says, InnoDB periodically prints out this text -- essentially spewing InnoDB's guts -- to its standard output.
+As the manual says, InnoDB periodically prints out this text---essentially spewing InnoDB's guts---to its standard output.
 This gets redirected to the server error log in any sane installation.
 Who's looking there?
 And it gets printed out at long intervals, which seems to be about every 16 seconds on the machines I use.

 Plus, if you've looked at the result, you'll understand this is not something you want to search through manually looking for data.
 The output can be absolutely huge.
 What DBA wants to pore over thousands of hex-dumped rows from the table just to answer the question "who holds that lock?"